TRANSFORMING LIVES THROUGH ARTS EDUCATION

 Local Community Partners

-Since 2016, Creative Borders has been building an extensive network of community partners, which empowers us to impact more than 1500 individuals annually in Gaborone.
-Our collaborative efforts span a broad spectrum, encompassing local primary and high schools, universities, and organizations that align with our mission.
+Since 2016, Creative Borders has built an extensive network of community partners, empowering us to impact over 1,500 individuals annually in Gaborone.
+Our efforts span a wide range, including local primary and high schools, universities, and organizations that align with our mission.

-Central to our initiatives is the commitment to maximizing our outreach by harnessing and guiding the local resources of our partner organizations.
-Whenever we deliver a workshop at one school, our dedicated approach ensures that we actively seek opportunities to extend these valuable experiences to other institutions, amplifying the reach and impact of our programs.
+Central to our initiatives is the commitment to maximizing our outreach by leveraging and guiding the local resources of our partner organizations.
+Whenever we conduct a workshop at one school, our dedicated approach ensures that we actively seek opportunities to extend these valuable experiences to other institutions, amplifying the reach and impact of our programs.

-Our valued partners include the Maru-a-Pula School, Ambrose Academy, Botswana Teen Club, SOS Village, Mebala Youth Studios, Moselewapula, Northside Primary School, and Thornhill Primary School.
-Over the years, Creative Borders has experienced exponential growth in its impact, establishing safe spaces that cater to individuals of all ages.
-Our initiatives are pivotal in bridging vital connections and resources within Gaborone, contributing to its people’s overall well-being and development.
+Our current partners include the Maru-a-Pula School, Ambrose Academy, Botswana Teen Club, SOS Village, Mebala Youth Studios, Moselewapula, Northside Primary School, and Thornhill Primary School.
+Over the years, Creative Borders has experienced significant growth in its impact, establishing safe spaces that cater to people of all ages.
+Our initiatives play a crucial role in bridging essential connections and resources within Gaborone, contributing to the overall well-being and development of its residents.

 Are you a Botswana organization interested in this program?